 Italian deaf national coach and Knight of the Order of Merit of the Italian Republic

-Jean Blanchaert, artist; Gianluca Colonnello, coach and footballer (105 Serie A appearances); Giovanna Grenga, Beth Hillel; Giampaolo Gualla, president of CUS Pro Patria Milano Triathlon; Marcattilio Marcattilii, Sassuolo technical staff; Cristina Miedico, director of the Archaeological Museum of Angera; Giorgio Mortara, UCEI vice president; Ordine dei Giornalisti d’Abruzzo; Roberto Tortora, journalist for SportMediaset; Unione Stampa Sportiva Abruzzo.
+Jean Blanchaert, artist; Francesco Caremani, journalist; Gianluca Colonnello, coach and footballer (105 Serie A appearances); Giovanna Grenga, Beth Hillel; Giampaolo Gualla, president of CUS Pro Patria Milano Triathlon; Marcattilio Marcattilii, Sassuolo technical staff; Cristina Miedico, director of the Archaeological Museum of Angera; Giorgio Mortara, UCEI vice president; Ordine dei Giornalisti d’Abruzzo; Nadav Tamir, former Israeli diplomat and board member of Mitvim; Roberto Tortora, journalist for SportMediaset; Unione Stampa Sportiva Abruzzo.

-Among sportspeople we find some Righteous figures who fought for life and human dignity, giving us an example which is even more important to remember in those difficult days.
+It is precisely among sportspeople that we find some Righteous figures who fought for life and human dignity, giving us an example which is even more important to remember in those difficult days.